ihsn/SDCPractice/measure_risk.rst

 .. [#foot21]
    Recoding a continuous variable is sometimes useful in cases where the data contains only a few continuous variables.
-We will see in Section 3 that many methods used for risk calculation depend on whether the variables are categorical.
+We will see in the Section 3 that many methods used for risk calculation depend on whether the variables are categorical.
 We will also see that it is easier for the measurement of risk if the data contains only categorical or only